next-hat/nanocl/contributing.md

 ### 🐧 Ubuntu

-If you are running ubuntu, the following scripts will install dependencies the needed dependencies:
+If you are running ubuntu, the following scripts will install the required dependencies:

 ```sh
 ./scripts/ubuntu.deps.sh